Disputed Invoice Clause: Everything You Need to Know

 When you choose to bill is also important to consider.
 Some tips on how you may want to approach this are as follows:

-- If possible, the payment should be due before the next invoice, thereby to avoid a series of unpaid invoices.
+- If possible, the payment should be due before the next invoice, thereby avoiding a series of unpaid invoices.

 - The consequences of late payment should be defined in the invoice clause so as to encourage your clients to pay on time.
 A flat fee plus an interest provision is one possibility.